 I would like to start by thanking you for agreeing to become a Foundation Governor.
 The role of Foundation Governor is a vital role within church schools to ensure that we continue to maintain our church vision and ethos.
+Being a school governor is such a rewarding role and all our schools need our support now more than ever.

 Joshua Watson had a vision back in 1811 that the poor of the parish should all have access to education.
 He wanted to see a church school in every parish in England.
 Today we have over 4600 church schools across England all continuing with Joshua Watson's vision of providing an education that 'transforms outcomes for young people by combining academic rigour with a rounded approach to personal development, rooted in the worship and other shared practices that characterize life in their community'.
-(Vision for Education 2016:3) Today there are over 22,500 Foundation Governors across England all ensuring that the vision is being carried out.
+(Church of England Vision for Education 2016:3) Today there are over 22,500 Foundation Governors across England, all ensuring that the vision is being carried out.